stp4cd/etlserver_project/README.md

 This container performs part of the ETL pipeline process and completes the following:
 - Remotely fetches Olympic medal data from a url as a csv file
 - Removes the 'Discipline' and 'Event' columns
-- Provides summary information regarding medals won by the USA
+- Provides summary information regarding medals won by the USA in 2006
 - Converts the csv file to a json file
 - Writes the file to disk

-How to use this container?
+# How to use this container?

 Directions:

 1. Open up command prompt.
-2. Type this line into the command prompt and press enter:
+2. Type this line into the command prompt to pull the container:

 	docker pull sejalpatrikar/etlserver:latest

    This can also be found at https://hub.docker.com/r/sejalpatrikar/etlserver/tags?page=1&ordering=last_updated

-3. Then type the following as your next command in your command prompt:
+3. Then, run the container in detached mode using the following command:

         docker run --name <the_image_name> -d -p 5000:5000 sejalpatrikar/etlserver

+4. The container image should be accessible on port 5000.
+Use following command:

 	curl http://localhost:5000

+5. The logs can be viewed using the following command:

 	docker logs <the_image_name> > output.log

-    The file "output.log" contains the output of the script.
+   The file "output.log" contains the stdout output of the script.

-4. Retrieve the JSON file
+4. Retrieve the JSON file using the following command:

 	docker cp <the_image_name>:/code/usa_2006.json

    The file written by the container is "usa_2006.json".